erhathaway/router-primitives/README.md

 Normally, with application routers, you define how path names and query params map to various elements of your application via pattern matching.
 When a match is found, you execute logic to show, hide, or move the element.

 With `Router Primitives`, you don't need to think about pattern matching at all!
-You simply describe how your app is layed out in terms of scenes, stacks, features, data, and other **layout primitives**.
+You simply describe how your app is layed out in terms of scenes, stacks, features, data, and other router primitives.

 The hierarchial arrangement of these layout primitives, in a `router declaration` object, generates routers that automatically construct the URL based on triggered actions (`show`, `hide`, etc...).
 Routers handle all layout level routing logic without need for additional code.
 This means that you don't need to write code to show, hide, or move elements with respect to one another.

 For instance, sibling Scene routers automatically hide all other scenes when one of them becomes visible.
 This is similar to React Routers `switch` component.
 Or, as another example, Stack routers keep track of a position.
 If one sibling stack router jumps to the first position, the other siblings decrement their position accordingly.
 These are useful if you have multiple modals, toast notifications, or other components that you want to register in the URL and be ordered.

 Router Primitives is written as a high level abstraction to free developers from having to write the same routing logic over and over again.
-It's designed to have a simple, small, and declarative API with sensible ways to do complex and deterministic animations based on current router state, historical router state, sibling router state.
+It's designed to have a simple, small, and declarative API with sensible ways to do complex and deterministic animations based on current router state, historical router state, and sibling router state.

 If you work on a platform where there is no concept of a URL, you can still use this library.
 The URL is simply managed serialized state - which is platform aware and configurable!

-The core library that builds the router primitives is platform agnostic.
+Finally, Router Primitives is platform agnostic.
 This means that you can use the same router code for various frameworks and platforms.
 Currently, bindings exist for **[Mobx](https://github.com/erhathaway/recursive-router-mobx)**, and **[React](https://github.com/erhathaway/recursive-router-react)**.

 ## Key Features